EchoAlice/python-light-client/README.md

   - py_ecc_bls.FastAggregateVerify() is throwing an assertion error when verifying the update's attested header.
     Basically, the sync committee's signatures aren't verifying that the attested header is legitimate.
-This is a huge problem as this is the whole point of the light client.
+This is a problem as this is the whole point of the light client.
-    Within src/test/crypto.py you can find a test that shows the function itself works properly...
+    Within src/test.py you can find a test that shows the function itself works properly...
 So it must be a data problem, but I'm not sure where the problem lies.